rust-lang/rfcs/active/0000-refine-immutables.md

 ...
 ```

-There may be some ergonomic issues.
-But the RFC author (@CloudiDust) believes this change to be generally a plus.
+There may be some ergonomic issues, and the programmer can no longer move `foo` back into an immutable variable.
+(Arguably this can be a good thing, as immutable values will be guaranteed to be without "holes".)
+The RFC author (@CloudiDust) believes this change to be generally a plus.
 Rust prefers doing things (reasonably) explicitly after all.
 Partial outbound moves are mutations to the parent values, and should have been labelled as such.
 Currently they just slip past the radar.

 The problem with using more `mut` is that: `mut` dictates no mutation restrictions at all, and it is not clear what kind of mutation the programmer actually wants when he/she writes `mut`.
 Inbound copies?
 Or inbound moves?
 Or outbound moves?
 Fully or partially?